stuartofmt/DuetLapse3/README.md

 #### -duet [ip address]

-This is a required option.
-The parameter is the network location of your duet printer.
+**Mandatory - This is a required option.**  The parameter is the network location of your duet printer.
 It can be given as a hostname or an explicit ip address.
 As a simple test - a browser should be able to access the Duet Web Controller using http://<ip address> from the same computer that is running DuetLapse3.py.
 **example**
 -duet 192.168.1.10     #Connect to the printer at 192.168.86.10